-No need to miss beans on a keto / low carb diet.
-This Ham and Bean Soup recipe uses a secret, low carb bean that tastes just like the real thing!
+This Keto Ham and Bean Soup recipe uses a secret, keto bean substitute that tastes just like the real thing!
 Don't believe me?
 Trust me, you'll definitely want to give this delicious soup a try if you're a fan of ham and bean soup and are on a low carb diet.
-It’s so good that even the most discerning of foodies won’t know this is a keto recipe!

 Yes, low carb beans!
+A feasible keto bean substitute!
 One of my readers Sharon asked me a while ago to make a dish with low carb beans.
 An oxymoron if you've ever heard one, right?

 Sharon told me about black soybeans and said they were relatively low in carbs.
 So I looked them up and lo and behold, she was right!
 They are much lower in carbs than any other beans.

 So I decided to buy a bag of dried black soybeans from Amazon and give them a try.
 This was weeks ago.
 I really wasn't sure about those beans.

 How would they taste?
 How long to cook them?
 Would it even work?
 I just really wasn't sure.

 Then I decided I was over-complicating things.
 If you watch my video on Lots of Lovely Lentils, you'll see I've provided pretty straightforward guidelines on cooking beans, legumes, and lentils.
 You can also download the slides that go with the Lots of Lovely Lentils video HERE.

 I decided to take my own advice and cook the dried black soybeans just as I would any other whole bean.
 I decided to add a ham bone and some leftover ham, but you can also add smoked ham hocks if you prefer.